Bill-Software-Engineer-85/URL-path-shortening/README.md

 ### Step 2: Setting Up Environment Variables

 To configure environment variables for the project, create a `.env` file in the root directory of each component (`backend`, `slug-service`, etc.).
-You can use the provided `.env.example` as a reference:
+You can use the provided `.env.example` in each of the component folder as a reference:

 ```bash
 cp .env.example .env